|Title(s)||Lady of Ironoaks|

 |TV series||Season 4|

 Anya Waynwood is Lady of Ironoaks and head of House Waynwood.
-She is widowed and has three sons: Morton, Donnel and Wallace, and an unspecified number of daughters and grandsons.
-Her wards include the young Harrold Hardyng, her cousin and the heir-presumptive of the Vale, and Cynthea Frey, whose mother was a Waynwood.
-In the television adaptation Game of Thrones she is portrayed by Paola Dionisotti.
+She is widowed and has three sons: Morton, Donnel and Wallace, and an unspecified number of daughters, granddaughters, and grandsons.
+Her wards include the young Harrold Hardyng, her cousin and the heir-presumptive of the Vale of Arryn, and Cynthea Frey, whose mother was Carolei Waynwood.
+In the television adaptation Game of Thrones, Anya is portrayed by Paola Dionisotti.

 A Game of Thrones